“We overwhelm children with all the suffering and evil in the world, but do we enable them to act?”

 · Think-Care-Act Project steps include critically thinking about local and global issues that affect people, animals, and the environment; evaluating personal passions and talents to select the most cared about issues; formulating and implementing effective action plans with achievable goals; communicating actions taken; and evaluating effectiveness.

-Sixth Graders Change the World with Think-Care-Act Projects in 2014: An account of last year’s project
+Sixth Graders Change the World with Think-Care-Act Projects : An timeline of classroom projects

 To make a difference in a world whose problems seem overwhelming requires being able to use the powers of critical and creative thinking and compassionate and inclusive care.
 Employing these tools, adults and youth alike can act effectively and conscientiously to solve problems big and small, global and local.
 Sixth graders showed they are ready to tackle problems of all sizes with their Think-Care-Act Projects.